Rani-ali/demo/README.md

 # demo
-this is demo for gut &amp;github
+this is demo for gut &amp;github.